Armie Hammer: 2016–2021: Career progression

-The following year, Hammer played Sam Turner in the 2016 film The Birth of a Nation, directed by Nate Parker.
-The film, which premiered in competition at the Sundance Film Festival, won both the Audience Award and Grand Jury Prize in the U.S. Dramatic Competition.
+Hammer played Sam Turner in the film The Birth of a Nation (2016), directed by Nate Parker.
+The film, which premiered in competition at the 2016 Sundance Film Festival, won both the Audience Award and Grand Jury Prize in the U.S. Dramatic Competition.
 In January 2016, it was revealed that since 2013, Hammer was in contact with the family of the infamous drug lord Edgar Valdez Villarreal and secured the rights to film the life story of the cartel leader.
-He then had a role in the ensemble of Tom Ford's psychological thriller Nocturnal Animals, played Ord in the action film Free Fire, which was written and directed by Ben Wheatley, and played U.S. Marine Mike Stevens, in Mine.
+He then had a role in the ensemble of Tom Ford's psychological thriller Nocturnal Animals, played Ord in the action film Free Fire, which was written and directed by Ben Wheatley, and played U.S. Marine Mike Stevens in Mine.

-In 2017, Hammer starred as Oliver in Call Me by Your Name, starring opposite Timothée Chalamet and Michael Stuhlbarg.
-The film, an adaptation of an André Aciman novel of the same name, was directed by Luca Guadagnino.
+In 2017, Hammer starred as Oliver in Call Me by Your Name, starring opposite Timothée Chalamet.
+The film, an adaptation of the novel of the same name by André Aciman, was directed by Luca Guadagnino.
 Production began in May 2016, and the film premiered at the 2017 Sundance Film Festival.
-For his performance, Hammer received acclaim and nominations for the Critics' Choice Award, the Independent Spirit Award, and the Golden Globe for Best Supporting Actor.
-Film critic Richard Lawson of Vanity Fair asserted that Hammer utilized "his ludicrous proportions and chiseled handsomeness to great, surprisingly witty and sensitive effect."
+For his performance, Hammer received acclaim and nominations for the Critics' Choice Award, the Independent Spirit Award, and the Golden Globe Award in Best Supporting Actor category.
+Film critic Richard Lawson of Vanity Fair said that Hammer utilized "his ludicrous proportions and chiseled handsomeness to great, surprisingly witty and sensitive effect."
 Hammer's acclaim was further echoed by Peter Travers; he wrote for Rolling Stone magazine: "a revelation, giving his most complex screen role to date the tightrope thrill of full immersion."
 Often highlighted was the "ridiculous chemistry" between Hammer and Chalamet, in which Christy Lemire of RogerEbert.com found the pairing successful, in part due to Hammer's skill in finding the "tricky balance between the character's swagger and his vulnerability as he gives himself over to this exciting affair."
 Hammer also narrated the audiobook, which was published by Macmillan Publishers.

-In the same year, he voiced Jackson Storm, the main antagonist, in Disney-Pixar's animated film Cars 3, as well as starred alongside Geoffrey Rush in Stanley Tucci's Final Portrait.
-The film premiered at the 2017 Berlin International Film Festival and received a theatrical release the following year by Sony Pictures Classics to favorable reviews.
-Owen Gleiberman of Variety magazine praised Hammer's ability to "suggest turbulent eddies of thought beneath the blondish Clark Kent looks and preppie manners."
+In the same year, Hammer voiced Jackson Storm, the main antagonist, in Disney-Pixar's animated film Cars 3, as well as starred alongside Geoffrey Rush in director Stanley Tucci's Final Portrait.
+The film premiered at the 67th Berlin International Film Festival and received a theatrical release the following year in the U.S. by Sony Pictures Classics to favorable reviews.
+Owen Gleiberman of Variety praised Hammer's ability to "suggest turbulent eddies of thought beneath the blondish Clark Kent looks and preppie manners."
 The Village Voice critic found the performances "uniformly strong" and cited Hammer's portrayal of American author James Lord as the "comic highlight".